Connect with others who understand.

 Adaptive Strollers and Car Beds

-Adaptive strollers help families with children experiencing SMA.
+Adaptive strollers are designed to help families with children who have SMA.
 These strollers can include hooks, bars, or trays that can hold or stabilize medical equipment.
-They also have systems such as safety belts and shaped foam padding to help stabilize the child in the best position for their needs.
-Adaptive strollers can be lighter and easier to transport than a wheelchair.
-However, if a child can self-propel a manual or electric wheelchair, helping them try it on their own can boost their self-esteem and encourage independence.
+They also have systems, such as safety belts and foam padding, to help keep the child in a safe and comfortable position.

 Feeder Seats